digital-ai/release-integration-sdk-workshop/part-1/lab-1-run-hello-world.md

 Add the following lines to `/etc/hosts` (sudo privileges is required to edit):

+    # Digital.ai Release SDK
     127.0.0.1 digitalai.release.local
     127.0.0.1 container-registry
     127.0.0.1 host.docker.internal

+Check if the changes were applied correctly by opening Digital.ai Release on http://digitalai.release.local:5516

 ### Build integration plugin and publish the container image